-At a writer's retreat in TN this past week, I met a lovely English woman (who now lives in Texas), and her mum recently passed away.
-They held a funeral service for her mother, and it happened to be on this past Tuesday the 10th, the 4th anniversary of my own mother's passing.
+At a writer’s retreat, I met a lovely English woman (who now lives in Texas), and her “mum” recently passed away.
+They held a funeral service for her mother that happened to be the 4th anniversary of my own mother’s passing.

-All that to say, this lovely English lady emailed me a poem that was read at her mother's funeral, and I thought it was so, so good.
+All that to say, this lovely English lady (and newly acquired writer friend) emailed me the poem that was read at her mother’s funeral.
+It contains beautiful words.

-I thought some of you would appreciate it, if you have lost someone you love.
+I thought many of you would appreciate it, if you have lost someone you love.

 Let Us Be Contented, By Winston Churchill